 SQL Server is mainly used to store records in a database schema in the form of pages.
 Mostly, the page size of entries is approximately 8KB.
 Every database has at least two files: one for the data, which has the default file type of .mdf, and one for the log, which has the default file type of .ldf.
 There are one or more pages for each table in the database.
 SQL Server uses a special collection of pages called IAM (Index Allocation Map) to keep track of those pages.

 In this article, you learned about indexes with syntax and examples.
-To gain expertise in SQL programming language, you can join our Simplilearn's SQL Certification Training Course.
+To gain expertise in SQL programming language, you can join our Simplilearn's Business Analytics for Strategic Decision Making with IIT Roorkee course.
 Start learning for free today's most in-demand skills.
 Courses emphasized the development of good core skills for future career advancement.
-Explore free courses here.
-You can find free guides on various career paths, wages, interview tips, and more.

 Have any questions for us?
 Leave them in the comments section of this article and our experts will get back to you on them, as soon as possible!